Xunnamius/project-utils/packages/plugin-build/README.md

 build-docs config\['plugin-build'].docs.entry can be a simple path, an array of paths, a glob path, or an array of glob paths

+actually, use cosmiconfig for config

+all plugin-X CLI tools need to have the ability to do project-wide stuff or just package-scoped stuff, and monorepo package's package.json must be configured to reach back to the root package.json but pass the appropriate info/flags

 ## Install

 ```bash